Peđa Grbin

-Peđa Grbin (born 24 May 1979) is a Croatian lawyer and politician serving as President of the Social Democratic Party since 2020.
-He was also Leader of the Opposition from 2020 until 2022, when he was replaced by Davorko Vidović, the leader of the newly-established Social Democrats.
-He has represented VIII electoral district in the Croatian Parliament since 2011.
+Peđa Grbin (born 24 May 1979) is a Croatian lawyer and politician who served as president of the Social Democratic Party (SDP) from 2020 to 2024.
+He was also Leader of the Opposition from 2020 to 2022 and again from May to September 2024.
+He has represented the VIII electoral district in the Croatian Parliament since 2011.

-He also served as the Chairman of the Parliament's Committee on the Constitution, Standing Orders and Political System from 2012 until 2015.
-He was vice president of the SDP from 2016 to 2018 when he was suspended from that position.
+Grbin also served as the Chairman of the Parliament's Committee on the Constitution, Standing Orders and Political System from 2012 until 2015.
+He was vice president of the SDP from 2016 to 2018 when he was suspended from that position after a letter's publication in which he and three other SDP members had called on then SDP president Davor Bernardić to resign.

 Early life, education and professional career

 Grbin attended elementary and high school in Pula, after which he enrolled in the Zagreb Faculty of Law from which he graduated in 2003.
 During elementary and high school days he played basketball for the local basketball team Gradine Pula.
 After graduating, Grbin worked as a trainee in a law office and afterwards as an attorney from 2006 to 2011.